Analysis | Trump’s new lawyer didn’t just decline to prosecute Bill Cosby; he also fought his later prosecution

 Schoen has served as a lawyer to Trump adviser Roger Stone and met extensively with accused pedophile Jeffrey Epstein right before Epstein was found dead in his cell.
-He has since said that he doesn’t think Epstein killed himself, as authorities said he did.
+Schoen has since said that he doesn’t think Epstein killed himself, as authorities said he did.

 Castor figured prominently in the Bill Cosby case.
 As a local prosecutor in Montgomery County, Pa., he declined to charge Cosby in 2005 after a Temple University employee accused him of sexual misconduct.
 Cosby was eventually convicted in 2018 of raping and drugging the woman.